Antonio "Tony" Montana

-- Bad Boss: One of the better examples of this trope as most of the time, he is a reasonable one.
+- Bad Boss: One of the less-egregious examples of this trope as most of the time, he is a reasonable one.
 However, his Hair-Trigger Temper gets in the way.
 He kills Manny without a second thought upon seeing him with Gina, only finding out afterward that the two had just been married.
-Later, the combination of pain from being shot by Gina, shock at seeing her gunned down, and all the cocaine he's snorted leaves him unable to react as Chi-Chi is killed while begging him to open the door.
+Later, the combination of pain from being shot by Gina, shock at seeing her gunned down, and all the cocaine he's snorted leaves him unable to react as Chi-Chi is killed while begging him to open the office door.

-- Big Bad: After Frank's murder, he's the biggest villain of his own story.
+- Big Bad: After Frank's murder, he's arguably the biggest villain of his own story.
 But the real villain is Sosa, who is much worse than he is.

 - Blood Knight: Many shootouts and fights Tony gets into he enjoys every minute of it.
 Special mention goes to Freedomtown.Tony: I kill a communist for fun, but for a green card, I gonna carve him up real nice.